How to Monitor Staff Performance? Top 7 Tips for Managers

 5. Ask Around a Little

 You don’t need to gather intelligence regarding every step your staff members take throughout their day.
-Ask your colleagues and other managers about their interactions with specific employees and keep it related to their work performances.
+Receiving feedback from colleagues and other managers about their interactions with specific employees regarding their work performances can be insightful.
 It’s not a case of asking for a performance evaluation, but a description of how well they did in a task or project.

 You obviously can’t monitor employees yourself all the time, so asking a handful of people can help you get a better understanding.